 Disputing assessed value

 Homeowners sometimes dispute their property tax bill by claiming that an assessed value is too low or too high.
-Essentially, they are requesting that the property assessors office review their property value in hopes that they are going to achieve the goal of lowering their property tax bill.
+Essentially, they request that the property assessors office review their property value.
+This is in hopes that they will achieve the goal of lowering their property tax bill.

 Either an attorney that specializes in this form of legal dispute can be hired or a homeowner can simply go to the property assessors office and file an “application for tax abatement”.